-For arthroscopic knee surgery it is important to take your pain medication for your physical therapy.
+For arthroscopic ligament surgery (i.e. ACL reconstruction) it is important to take your pain medication for your physical therapy.
 Patients usually cut back to taking pain medication for therapy and for sleep at night.

 Ice is very helpful in pain control.
 Applying an ice pack for 20-30 minutes at a time can give significant pain relief.
 You want to put a towel between your skin and the ice pack.